-During your stay at Johnston Health in Smithfield or Clayton, you’ll receive care from a hospitalist.
+During your stay at UNC Health Johnston in Smithfield or Clayton, you’ll receive care from a hospitalist.
 This family practitioner or internal (adult) medicine specialist has special training to tend only to hospital patients.

 What Does My Hospitalist Do?